graphql/graphiql/packages/graphiql/README.md

 - `readOnly`: an optional boolean which when `true` will make the `QueryEditor` and `Variables` panes readOnly.

+- `docExplorerOpen`: an optional boolean which when `true` will ensure the `DocExplorer` is open by default when the user first renders the component.
+If the user has toggled the doc explorer on/off following this, however, the persisted UI state will override this default flag.

 **Children:**

 * `<GraphiQL.Logo>`: Replace the GraphiQL logo with your own.